syeef/syeefkarim-2016-v0/portfolio/capitalone.md

 **Note**
 To comply with my non-disclosure agreement, I have omitted and obfuscated confidential and proprietary information.
 The information in this case study is my own and does not necessarily reflect the views of Capital One.

-This case study is broadly broken down into smaller challenges and what my role and input was to overcome and progress forward.
+This case study is broadly broken down into smaller challenges and what my role and input was to overcome those challenges and progress forward.

 **Skills**
 Product concept, product roadmap, user process diagram, accessibility, usability, interaction design, visual design, icon design